raintank/worldping-website/content/docs/litmus/litmus-endpoint-summary.md

 [Image]

-1. Last Check
+1. `Uptime`: The uptime values are the average `ok_state` over the selected time range.
-2. Error Bar
+2. `Errors`: The error bars show the OK and Errors over the selected time range.
-3. Summary
+3. `Summary`:

-The error bar shows the OKs and Errors for each enabled check.
+### Drilling down

-To view all errors for that endpoint, click the drilldown link in the panel title.
+To view all errors for an endpoint, click the drilldown link in the panel title.